XinhuiLi/PipelineAgreement/README.md

 - Run corr.py and corr_harm.py to generate Pearson correlation

-- Plot figures using plot_fig4.ipynb
+- Plot Fig. 4 using plot_fig4.ipynb

+Notes: The `post-processing` folder for extra processing for several runs

+#### Figure 5

+- Plot Fig. 5 using plot_fig5.py

 Notes: The `post-processing` folder for extra processing for several runs